Dr Michael Evans was a co-founder of Park Attwood Clinic and an NHS GP based at St

 Training in the late 1980’s graduating as an Anthroposophical Artistic Therapist.
 She orked for many years at Wynstones Waldorf School and a number of Camphill Communities.
 Anna initiated and ran the Arts Foundation Course in Stroud for 12 years.
 She taught drawing and art at Hibernia College while maintaining a private practice in Stroud.

-Professor David Martin, MD, PhD (Filderklinik and Tübingen University)
+Professor David Martin, MD, PhD (University of Witten Herdecke and Tübingen University)

-David Martin is a professor of paediatrics at Tübingen University.
-He is Board Certified in Paediatrics, Paediatric Endocrinology, Diabetology, Hematology and Oncology and strives to enrich these fields with Integrative and Anthroposophic Medicine in service of patients at the Filderklinik, Germany.
+David Martin is a professor of Medical Theory, Integrative and Anthroposophic Medicine at the University of Witten Herdecke and Paediatrics at Tübingen University.
+He is Board Certified in Paediatrics, Paediatric Endocrinology, Diabetology, Hematology and Oncology and strives to enrich these fields with Integrative and Anthroposophic Medicine in service of patients.
 He enjoys learning and helping to learn Integrative and Anthroposophic Medicine as well as Rhythmical Massage around the globe via various initiatives, including Anthromedics.com, and Kolisko-Akademie Life-Wise.com .

 Dr Frank Mulder is an NHS GP at the Helios Medical Centre in Bristol, having worked for 18 years as a doctor at Park Attwood Clinic in Worcestershire, an anthroposophic residential clinic.